-As an email marketer, you’ve probably come across these terms on many occasions.
+As an email marketer, you’ve probably come across these terms on different occasions.
 DKIM, SPF and DMARC, and you wonder what they mean or what they actually do.
-The main function of these three technologies is email security (i.e., they help prevent spoofing, phishing, and spam).
+These technologies are put in place to serve one purpose which is email security (i.e., they help prevent email spoofing, email phishing, and spam emails).
 You might also wonder what spoofing, phishing, and spam mean.
-In this post you’ll learn everything you need to know about DKIM, SPF, and DMARC .
+In this post, you’ll learn everything you need to know about DKIM, SPF, and DMARC.

 To better understand these technologies, you should know what spoofing, phishing, and spam are…

-Email phishing is a form of fraud in which an attacker disguises himself as a trusted entity or person in an email or other form of communication.
-Also phishing is a form of social engineering in which attackers send fraudulent messages designed to trick human victims into disclosing confidential information to attackers or distributing malicious software, such as ransomware, to the victim’s infrastructure.
+When someone impersonates a trusted individual or entity in an email or other form of communication, this is called email phishing.
+It is also a form of social engineering in which attackers send fraudulent messages designed to deceive humans.
+The recipients of these emails are tricked to release sensitive data to attackers or sending malicious software, such as ransomware, to the victim’s infrastructure.

-Now that you understand what spoofing, phishing, and spam are, you can now understand the technologies put in place to curb them next.
+Now that you understand what spoofing, phishing, and spam are, you can now understand the technologies put in place to control them.

 Domain Keys Identified Mail (DKIM)

-DKIM is a technology that can guarantee the messages that your organization sends by email.
+DKIM is one of the technologies that can authenticate the messages that your organization sends by email.
 Using DKIM, email servers prevent email spoofing.
 A technical way to verify the sender’s domain using an encrypted signature.
-You generate DKIM domain key from your email service provider like gmail, getresponse, etc. Then you go to your domain provider dashboard and find the page for updating the domain’s DNS records.
-It also can be called DNS Management, Record Server Management or Advanced Settings, etc. I’ll show you how to add DKIM to your DNS record on namecheap .
-It is almost the same with other domain providers.
+You generate a DKIM key from your email service provider like gmail, getresponse, etc. Then you go to your domain provider dashboard and find the page for updating the domain’s DNS records.
+It also can be called DNS Management, Record Server Management or Advanced Settings, etc. The following section explains how DKIM works.

 How Does DKIM Work

-DKIM works by adding a digital signature to the header of your email message.
-The following three steps outline how DKIM works:
+DKIM uses a digital signature to provide email security.
+It works by adding a signature to the header of your email message.
+The steps below show how DKIM works: